About MathMods

 mathmods2013

-MathMods is a 2-year Joint Master Degree programme in Mathematical Modelling in Engineering run by three European universities based in L'Aquila (Italy), Hamburg (Germany) and Nice (France) - in a word, The MathMods Consortium.
-The Consortium can also count on the collaboration with associated academic institutions (in Hamburg, Germany, and in L'Aquila, Italy), and can rely on the effective support of several companies, research institutes and non-profit organisations in different aspects of the project.
+MathMods is a 2-year Joint Master Degree programme in Mathematical Modelling in Engineering run by five European universities based in L'Aquila (Italy), Hamburg (Germany), Nice (France), Hannover (Germany) and Granada (Spain) - in a word, The MathMods Consortium.
+The Consortium can also count on the effective support of several companies, research institutes and non-profit organisations in different aspects of the project.

 Our MSc programme is aimed at satisfying the need of experts that may be able to apply rigorous mathematical modelling and computational techniques to solve problems in all areas of engineering.

 What makes MathMods so special is its peculiar mobility scheme, enabling our students to spend their graduate years in two or even three different European countries.
-You'll be indeed studying in central Italy for your first semester, then move to Germany for the second term, and finally move again to 1 of our 3 partners for your second year, based on the mobility path you'll be assigned.
+You'll be indeed studying in central Italy for your first semester, then move to Germany for the second term, and finally move to 1 of our 5 partners for your second year, depending on the mobility path you'll be assigned.

 • To get an overview of the programme, click here or read below.